 “People may feel like I can do this so I should do this, and so I hope our research helps to break through that perhaps misguided cultural assumption.”

 Personally, I think with people’s lives becoming busier than ever, it’s inevitable that time-saving services like housecleaning, food delivery, and grocery shopping become more and more mainstream.

 It’s just a smart, strategic move to outsource some of the simple yet time-consuming tasks in order to buy yourself more time for the important things in your life.

 Just like how getting into a stranger’s car is now normalized with Uber or how people’s view of online dating has shifted, I think there is a future where we have other people take care of services in and around our homes.

-And now that we’re gathering evidence that these time-saving services actually make us happier, it’s just a no-brainer.
+And now that we’re gathering evidence that these time-saving services and things like savings on house cleaning actually make us happier, it’s just a no-brainer.

 Some people will adopt early and take advantage before the mainstream catches on, but the future of time-saving services is coming.

 If you want to see for yourself how a housecleaning service can change your life, feel free to get in touch.

 You can contact us at 1-877-313-4820 or email firstname.lastname@example.org and say you’re looking for a quote OR you can get a cleaning quote on our homepage.

 You can decide from there if it’s right for you.